 If your view of Mexican activities and attire involves sombreros, ponchos, and braids, you might find that your travels in various areas can be enlightening.
 These stereotypes are mostly observed during national celebrations such as Independence Day and Día de la Revolución.
-The stereotypes tend to predate automotive activities, but in today’s Mexico, you are expected to have Mexico insurance for cars.
-Your use of the computer to purchase Mexican auto insurance is another modern activity that should be handled before you reach Mexico.
+The stereotypes tend to predate automotive activities, but you are expected to have Mexico insurance for cars in today’s Mexico.
+Therefore, using the computer to purchase Mexican auto insurance is another modern activity that you should handle before you reach Mexico.
 If you forget, however, you can still deal with this issue via electronic devices in Mexico.

 You might assume that all Mexicans eat spicy food, but the truth is that many will order food without chile.
 You can do the same if you don’t want to deal with too much acid.
 Just tell the taquero to make your food sin chile.
-You might also assume that all Mexicans love tortillas, but some may prefer bread and sandwiches to tortillas and tacos.
+You might also assume that all Mexicans love tortillas, but some prefer bread and sandwiches to tortillas and tacos.
 You will find that many locals, especially in small communities, make their own tacos by hand.
-This may be particularly true in rural areas, but you will also find fresh tortillas being featured at many taquerías.
+This may be particularly true in rural areas.
+However, you will also find that many taquerias feature fresh tortillas.

 Pick up Mexico insurance for cars before you leave!

-You will typically find that donkeys are few and far between in towns unless you visit a rural community.
+You will typically find that donkeys are few and far between towns unless you visit a rural community.
 Even then, automobiles are pretty common.
-You must have Mexican auto insurance because the law dictates that all motorists be covered for driving activity.
-You can handle buying a policy online at home, which can be helpful if your plans require a bit of flexibility.
+It would be best if you had Mexican auto insurance because the law dictates that all motorists have valid car insurance.
+However, you can handle buying a policy online at home, which can be helpful if your plans require a bit of flexibility.
 Pro Tip: Mexico insurance for cars is required to use the toll roads, so buy Mexican auto insurance ahead of time!

 Piñatas are still quite common in celebrations for children, and you’ll find both traditional and modern designs at most dulcerías.
 You might want to drive to pick up your piñata and candies since larger dulcerías offer a greater selection.
 Of course, you will want to be sure that you have adequate Mexico insurance for cars before you cross the border with your vehicle.
 Fortunately, it only takes a few minutes to buy a policy before leaving!